 There is also a positive perception of the work of most LHWs.
-In Punjab/ICT nearly all communities reported that the LHW has generally improved peoples' lives in the village and nearly all reported that once the women had become an LHW, she was usually respected.
+In Balochistan 91 percent of respondents reported that the LHW has generally improved peoples' lives in the communities and over two thirds reported that once the women had become an LHW, she was usually respected.